without-eyes/FileSearcherC/README.md

 # Find Command
-This is a custom implementation of a `find`-like command for UNIX-like operating systems, written in C.
+This is a simple custom implementation of a [`find`](https://en.wikipedia.org/wiki/Find_(Unix))-like command for UNIX-like operating systems, written in C.

 ## Features